Thorneloe University: Facilities

 In addition to classroom, administrative and faculty offices, Thorneloe University houses a 143-seat theatre and a 58-room student residence.

 Fielding Memorial Chapel of St. Mark

 The Fielding Memorial Chapel of St. Mark is a Chapel located on the site of Thorneloe.
-Designed by Townend Stefura Baleshta Architects (now Yallowega Bélanger Salach Architecture), construction was completed in 1968 by Neil Smith Construction Ltd. From September to April, the chapel is used as a place of Anglican worship at noon on Thursdays.
+Designed by Townend Stefura Baleshta Architects (now Bélanger Salach Architecture), construction was completed in 1968 by Neil Smith Construction Ltd. From September to April, the chapel is used as a place of Anglican worship at noon on Thursdays.
 Some professors decide to use the space for teaching their courses, or host performances from Thorneloe's theatre and acting programs.
 In 2017, it received both the Ontario Association of Architects Landmark Award and heritage building status from the city of Greater Sudbury.